CPeterson-650/cs2450-fall-2025/journal.md

 We worked on our website today, we were talking about dependencies and features we wanted to add.
 I managed to find a neat way of using flask for my Graffitti idea, its going to need HTML to basically put a secondary lair on a users profile thats only purpose is to be drawn on.

 Its super cool learning the different libraries.

+Date: 10.01.25

+Subject: Absent

+I had a really bad morning, really wasnt mentally healthy, I told my teamates I wasnt doing to well but I would still work on my code for the project.

+What i learned from my solo research on the graffiti add on is we use Flask as the server and import a bunch of renders.
+Then use HTML for the templates and user profiles.
+And of course to actually draw you need the css with the HTML.
+Its really COOL!!

+Date: 10.05.25

+Subject: Mid term check

+Hey! hope I've done enough tracking for the journal entrties.
+Its nice looking back and seeing my progress.

 '''